GDavis-01/Explainable-AI-for-Credit-Risk-Assessment/README.md

 - Computes the explanations
 - Produces the outputs needed to answer all three research questions

-A third notebook, `Design_Figure.ipynb`, draws the experimental design schematic used as Figure 3.1 in the dissertation.
+A third notebook, `Experimental_Design_Figure.ipynb`, draws the experimental design schematic used as Figure 3.1 in the dissertation.

 ### Statistical Analysis (`r/`)